PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management

-L2L~\cite{pudipeddi2020training} accommodates the model data in CPU by default, and the GPU device memory is populated only with the executing layer’s model data at any given moment in training.
-However, It leads to frequent CPU-GPU data movement, in units of tensors.
-Moreover, L2L is implemented on one GPU one CPU system, no multiple GPU scaling result is presented.
-Zero-Offload~\cite{ren2021zero} advanced the ZeroDP by offloading the OS data and grad fp16 on CPU and executes ADAM on CPU.
-It has to transfer grad fp16 and param fp16 between CPU and GPU during training.
-Zero-Infinity~\cite{rajbhandari2021zero} extends the offloading method to NVMe memory.
+L2L~\cite{pudipeddi2020training} accommodates the model data in CPU by default, and the GPU memory is populated only with the executing layer’s model data at any given moment in training.
+However, it leads to frequent CPU-GPU data movement, in units of tensors.
+Moreover, L2L is implemented on one GPU system.
+ZeRO-Offload~\cite{ren2021zero} advanced the ZeRO-DP by offloading the OS data and grad fp16 on CPU and executes ADAM on CPU and transfered grad fp16 and param fp16 tensors between CPU and GPU during training.
+Its design details will be elaborated in Section~\ref{sec:motivations}.
+ZeRO-Infinity~\cite{rajbhandari2021zero} improves implementation of ZeRO-Offload and extends the offloading method to NVMe memory.

-\textbf{Activation Reduction:} In addition to reducing GPU model data by distributing the workload on multiple GPU, another line of related work reduces the GPU memory consumption of activations.
-The gradient checkpointing~\cite{chen2016training, bulatov2018fitting} trades off memory with more computation.
-In FWD, only a subset of activations is checkpointed in the computational graph.
-In BWD, the required activations are recomputed from the nearest checkpoint.